The Hate U Give (soundtrack): Marketing

 As a part of promotions, Sessions visited the screenings of the film in United States, including a special premiere at New York City, where he felt emotional on watching the film, and said "I knew there was something of value I could contribute.
 I want my song to motivate listeners to make the world a better place."
 Arlissa performed the song "We Won't Move" at the 2018 Toronto International Film Festival, and also at the film's screening in London.
 Isaacson had said "We're inviting tastemakers, radio personalities, a who's-who in many markets, so we can create a cultural conversation about the film because it's so important to our brand, and to our artists."
 The titular track was released as a single from the album on October 5, 2018.

 The Hate U Give (Original Motion Picture Soundtrack)

-The soundtrack was announced on late-September, and was released by Def Jam Recordings on October 12, 2018, a week before the film's wide release.
+The soundtrack was announced in late September, and was released by Def Jam Recordings on October 12, 2018, a week before the film's wide release.
 The album cover art featured a still of Amandla Stenberg, with a red hoodie and black tops holding a billboard that has the title, with a white background surrounding.
 The cover art inspired from the film's official poster, is applied for the film's score album.
 The album was released in vinyl on December 21, 2018.